RobinNagpal/dodao-api/CodingWorkflow.md

 6. Adding a new field to an existing database model
 7. Removing a field from an existing database model

+# Some other important operations

+1. Reverting a migration

 ## Add a new GraphQL Mutation (Create, Update, Delete)

 1. Add the new mutation to the one of the .gql files